 In fact it seems to me that by this tract the author has given us proofs of the worth of his appointing of elders.

-The most important thing, perhaps, to be pointed out is the doctrine expressed in page 11, that &#8220;the duration of the dispensation depends neither on the faithfulness nor on the unfaithfulness of Christians.&#8221; Not only is this proposition antiscriptural, it is also thoroughly antinomian.
-It affirms that the government of God is exercised quite independently of man&#8217;s responsibility.
-According to this doctrine, the sins of men have no connection with the judgment of God, nor God&#8217;s judgment on earth with their sins.
+The most important thing, perhaps, to be pointed out is the doctrine expressed in page 11, that "the duration of the dispensation depends neither on the faithfulness nor on the unfaithfulness of Christians."
+Not only is this proposition anti-scriptural, it is also thoroughly antinomian.
+It affirms that the government of God is exercised quite independently of man's responsibility.
+According to this doctrine, the sins of men have no connection with the judgment of God, nor God's judgment on earth with their sins.
 I confess I would not entrust the care of my child to one professing and maintaining such doctrine.

 There is one point more which it is important to make plain.